About the Band

 Mulebone is a musical partnership comprised of multi-instrumentalist, John Ragusa and roots music specialist, Hugh Pool.
 The grist for their mill is traditional blues.

-Together Mulebone has recorded 4 critically lauded CDs and achieved AMA Top 100 with all but 1.
-Their latest offering "Keep on Movin" earned the distinction of being the only independent release in the AMA Top 40 for 5 weeks in 2015.
+Together Mulebone has recorded 5 critically lauded CDs and achieved AMA Top 100 with all.
+Their fouth CD "Keep on Movin" earned the distinction of being the only independent release in the AMA Top 40 for 6 weeks in 2015.
 Along with playing live and TV appearances, they won blues artist of the year at radio stations from Seattle, Washington to Red Bank, New Jersey and Hugh Pool was inducted into the New York Blues Hall of Fame in 2016.
-Any given week may find them playing clubs in NYC or entertaining at private parties thrown by David Rockefeller, Bruce Wasserstein and list of other East Coast residents who are enthusiastic about bringing these boys in for a party by road, sea or air.

 John Ragusa can play anything he can put his lips on